fvettore/kvmbackupjobs/README.md

 No front end yet.

 ## How it works
-The script scan all cluster nodes to map all VMs in the vms table, so it can locate them when executing backup.
+The script scans all cluster nodes to map all VMs in the vms table, so it can locate them when executing backup.

-This way a VM migratrion doesn't affect backup operations.
+This way a VM migratrion shouldn't affect backup operations.

 After mapping it scans for all JOBs defined and execute them.